Samml1/goblin_exterminator/README.md

 the lands exterminating goblins.

 TO DO:
-- create yml format to create dungeons programatically
+- ~~create yml format to create dungeons programatically~~
-  - read yml format using pyYaml or other lib
+  - ~~read yml format using pyYaml or other lib~~
 - segment and compartmentalise the codebase to prevent it from becoming too unweildy
 - create dungeons
 - create enemy class
+- create combat function for random encounters
+  - this will require an XP system of some variety
+  - add more stats for the player and enemies
+  - create different weapons to use
+- create loot system
+  - give players a reason to fight
+  -
 - ~~update player class to have HP and stats~~